ms-henglu/pal/README.md

   It can output the request traces in OAV traffic format, which can be used to validate the request traces with [OAV](https://github.com/Azure/oav).

+- AzAPI config:

+    It can output the request traces in AzAPI config format, which can be used to reproduce the deployed resources with [AzAPI](https://registry.terraform.io/providers/Azure/azapi/latest).

 ## Usage

 ```bash